 The initial review of the North Carolina Department of Public Safety (NCDPS) Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Requirements and Procedures (R&P) Document reviewed and approved by both the Director of Juvenile Facility Operations and Commissioner of Adult Corrections and Juvenile Justice in September 2013 - Section 2.3 (Investigations) contains all the elements of the standard.
-Department of Social Services (DSS) and Office of PREA Administration investigates the allegation and indicates a standard of a preponderance of the evidence or a lower standard of proof for determining if allegations are substantiated.
-An interview with the Detention Director indicated that they conduct fact finding investigations, make conclusions following the investigation and provide the information to the detention facility and to the Central Office and the Office of PREA Administration for consultation with legal and human resources to determine disciplinary actions.
+Department of Social Services (DSS) and NCDPS PREA Office investigates the allegation and indicates a standard of a preponderance of the evidence or a lower standard of proof for determining if allegations are substantiated.
+An interview with the Acting Facility Director indicated that they conduct fact finding investigations, make conclusions following the investigation and provide the information to the detention center, to the Central Office and the PREA Office for consultation with legal and human resources to determine disciplinary actions.